SpiritSaint/laravel-bacs/readme.md

 # Usage

-This package will provide `/api/bacs` endpoint.
+This package will provide `/api/bacs` endpoint. `Accept` header with value `application/json` is mandatory.

 Only `GET` requests are acceptable, `serial_number` and `sun` or `marker` are required params.

 For fast payments, use his parameter as true, otherwise you should define the `creation_date` and `expiration_date`.

+Creation date can be today or a future day.
+Expiration date must be after Creation date.

 # OpenAPI